 Throughout the night, stars were also recognized in a non-competitive manner.
 Victoria Beckham was given an award for being the Fashion Icon of 2018.
 During her speech, Beckham referenced the British pop group with which she formerly belonged to, The Spice Girls, saying, “They told me at the table, they said you’ve come all the way from London, you’ve got to get up there and you’ve got to give them what they want, what they really really want!”
 This comment references the group’s timeless, hit song “Wannabe”, and was made right after Beckham threw a peace a sign, which was a classic symbol and pose from The Spice Girls.
 In her speech, Beckham also expressed admiration for the California firefighters and their tireless efforts to end the wildfires, in addition to mentioning her excitement to be back in LA, which she claimed was her second home.
 Beckham further discussed her passion for fashion and the creation of her international brand which she has been entirely devoted to since she launched it some 10 years ago.
 What she loves about her brand, and possibly the secret to its success, is that all of the clothes are clothes that Beckham herself would wear.
 Although this time it concerned fashion, it was great to see Beckham on stage again and doing what she loves.
 Other non-competitive recognition of this kind were also awarded.
 Social justice advocate and lawyer Bryan Stevenson was awarded People’s Champion, and actress Melissa McCarthy was awarded People’s Icon.

 Overall, the 2018 People’s Choice Awards was definitely a success.
-The ceremony had just as much admiration for celebrities and their work as there was awareness and positive, productive conversation of what is currently happening in our country.
+The ceremony had just as much admiration for celebrities and their work as there was awareness and positive, productive conversation about what is currently happening in our country.